kube-rs/controller-rs/README.md

 ```

 ```
-[2019-04-28T22:07:01Z INFO  operator::kube] Adding service baz
+[2019-04-28T22:07:01Z INFO  operator::kube] Adding baz to foos
 ```

 If you edit, and then apply, baz, you'll get:

 ```
-[2019-04-28T22:08:21Z INFO  operator::kube] Modifying service baz
+[2019-04-28T22:08:21Z INFO  operator::kube] Modifying baz in foos
 ```

-In all cases, the reflector maintains an internal state for the `foos` custom resource.
+In all cases, the reflector maintains an internal state for the `Foo` custom resource, which you can verify with `curl`.